mohdovais/rollup-plugin-parcel-css/README.md

 # rollup-plugin-parcel-css

-A Rollup plugin plugin to use @parcel/css
+A Rollup plugin to use @parcel/css

 # Usage